-You may know that the Texas authorities compute your property tax by multiplying your home's taxable value by the tax rate.
+You might know that the Texas authorities compute your property tax by multiplying your home's taxable value by the tax rate.
 But you might not know that Texas has 254 counties, each with its own county assessors, each of which have their own processes for "assessing" (valuing) local properties.

-If you believe that the tax appraiser has misjudged the value of your home – or if the taxable value is higher than that of similar homes in your neighborhood (of similar size, condition, and so on), you might wish to contact your Texas county assessor to pursue an appeal.
-For more information, read Should You Challenge Your Property Tax Assessment in Texas?, and Procedures for Challenging Your Property Tax Assessment in Texas.
+If you believe that the tax assessor has misjudged the value of your home, or if the taxable value is higher than that of similar homes in your neighborhood (of similar size, condition, and so on), you might wish to contact your Texas county assessor to pursue an appeal.

 You can learn more about property tax exemptions on the Comptroller's website.
-Contact your county tax appraiser for complete details on these and other Texas exemptions, including any required forms you need to complete and the deadline for filing those forms.
-You can get contact information for your county appraiser from the Texas Comptroller of Public Accounts.
-Just click on the name of your county.
+Contact your county tax appraiser for complete details on these and other Texas exemptions, including any required forms you need to complete and the deadline for filing them.
+Contact information for your county appraiser is available from the Texas Comptroller.

-Depending on the complexity of your situation, you may want to seek legal help.
-To find an experienced real estate lawyer in Texas, check out Nolo’s Lawyer Directory.
+Depending on the complexity of your situation, you might also want to seek legal help.